jvican/jvican.github.io/content/post/git-sbt-analysis.md

-The builds of these projects are all complex and sbt is not quite good yet at providing fast reload times (not even speaking of compilation times), so I think it's fair to say that modification to a build slow down developers significantly.
-Personally, what I find most disturbing is my break of focus when I reload my build to pick up changes.
+The builds of these projects are all complex and sbt is not quite good yet at providing fast reload times (not even speaking of compilation times), so I think it's fair to say that modifications to the build slow down developers significantly.

-I don't have any particular advice for maintainers of such projects except for identifying why so many changes to the build are required and trying to outsource them to external tools.
+I don't have any particular advice for maintainers of such projects except for identifying why so many build changes are required and trying to outsource them to external tools.
 Most of the build-related problems can be solved outside of sbt.